madrodgerflynn/madrodgerflynn/README.md

-### Hi there 👋
+# Hi there 👋
-I am ready to dive into the wonderful world of coding and am working on a website for my Jewelry Business!
+I am ready to dive into the wonderful world of coding!
+**Fresh out of the academy**

+## Current Projects:
+-Jewelry Business Website
+-Bubble DungeonZ
+-React Portfolio

 ## My Hobbies
+-Scuba Diving
+-Metalsmithing/Jewelry
+-Gaming(all kinds)
+-

 <!--
 **madrodgerflynn/madrodgerflynn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.